xianlinbox/React-Native-Starter-Kit/README.md

 ## Features
 - Ready for ES2015 and beyond
 - Javascript Linting
-- Ready for test driven development
+- Ready for test driven development with ava
+- Code Coverage with nyc
 - Ready for automated acceptance testing
 - Code quality metrics
 - Continuous Integration Scripts